rclevy/RotationCurveTiltedRings/README.md

 		2D numpy array containing the errors on the velocity map RA : float
-		J2000 right ascension of the kinematic center of the galaxy, in decimal degrees Dec : float
+		J2000 right ascension of the kinematic center of the galaxy, in decimal degrees The RA is the same for all of the rings
+	Dec : float
-		J2000 declination of the kinematic center of the galaxy, in decimal degrees PA : float
+		J2000 declination of the kinematic center of the galaxy, in decimal degrees The Dec is the same for all of the rings
+	PA : float
-		Position angle of the /approaching/ side of the major axis measured east of north, in degrees inc : float
+		Position angle of the /approaching/ side of the major axis measured east of north, in degrees The PA is the same for all of the rings inc : float
-		Inclination of the galaxy to the line of sight, in degrees Vsys : float
+		Inclination of the galaxy to the line of sight, wher 0 deg is face-on and 90 deg is edge-on, in degrees The inc is the same for all of the rings
+	Vsys : float
 		Systemic (AKA recessional) velocity of the center of the galaxy, in km/s rmEndRings : int